guihao-liang/my-blog-notes/misc/2019-12-15-resume-my-github-io-blog.md

 ---
 layout: post
 title:  "Resume personal site with Jekyll on Docker"
-subtitle: "Network troubleshooting for docker-mac client"
+subtitle: "Network troubleshooting for docker-for-mac client"
 date:  2019-12-29 12:27:42
-categories: docker network jekyll
+categories: [docker, network, jekyll]
 bigimg: /img/path.jpg
-tag: [docker, jekyll]
+tag: [docker, jekyll, network]
 ---

-TL;DR

-I should've used this pre-configured [jekyll image](https://github.com/BretFisher/jekyll-serve) at the very beginning to avoid all the troubles I met.
+TL;DR, I should've used this pre-configured [jekyll image](https://github.com/BretFisher/jekyll-serve) at the very beginning to avoid all the troubles I met.
 And this image is quite easy to use:

 ```bash
 cd dir/of/your/jekyll/site